learnetto/reactfit/README.md

 # React Fit

-A fitness dashboard app showing stats based on your Fitbit data
+A fitness dashboard app showing stats based on your Fitbit data.

+Learn [how to build this fitness dashboard app using Rails 5.1 and React](https://learnetto.com/users/hrishio/courses/the-complete-react-on-rails-5-course) with a step-by-step hands-on tutorial on [Learnetto](https://learnetto.com).

 To use the app, you'll need a [Fitbit](https://fitbit.com) account.